VaibhavVishwkarma/Vaibhav-Web/GITHUB_PAGES_SETUP.md

 ## Prerequisites

 1. Create a GitHub account if you don't have one already
-2. Create a new repository named `Vaibhav-Web`
+2. Create a new repository named `Vaibhav-Dev`

 ## Deployment Steps